hauleth/hauleth/content/post/log-all-the-things.md

 <small>* new levels</small>

-This allow to provide finer graded verbosity control, due to compatibility reasons, in Elixir backends we need to translate these levels back to "old" set of 4.
+This provides finer graded verbosity control, due to compatibility reasons, in Elixir backends we need to translate these levels back to "old" set of 4.
 The current table looks like:

 | Call level            | What Elixir backend will see |
 | --                    | --                           |